-Dr. Sofiya Milman’s research focuses on a unique population of centenarians and their families who are generally free of age-related diseases.
+Dr. Sofiya Milman is an Associate Professor of Medicine in the Divisions of Endocrinology and Geriatrics and is the Director of Human Longevity Studies at Einstein’s Institute for Aging Research .
+Dr. Milman’s research focuses on a unique population of centenarians and their families who are generally free of age-related diseases.
 Healthy longevity runs in most of these families, suggesting a heritable basis for this phenomenon.
-One trait associated with the health of this population is elevated high-density lipoprotein (HDL) cholesterol.
-Significant evidence exists that higher HDL cholesterol levels are associated with decreased risk of common age-related diseases, like diabetes, cardiovascular disease and Alzheimer's.
+Dr. Milman's team conducts translational research focused on the discovery of genomic mechanisms that regulate endocrine and metabolic pathways that protect against common age-related diseases, like diabetes, cardiovascular disease and Alzheimer's.

 Many of the discovered longevity genes and phenotypes are related to hormonal pathways.
 Changes in most hormones are observed throughout the human lifespan, but it remains unknown whether the observed changes cause aging, are associated with age but are not the cause of aging, or are protective for the aging body.
 Identification of protective endocrine parameters will inform our understanding of the mechanisms of healthy aging and lead to the discovery of interventions that protect from age-related diseases.